Sponsored Symposia

 Time: 7.15am -8.15am (breakfast served at 6.45am)

-Speakers: Prof Gary Anderson, Prof Phil Bardin, Dr Angela Moran
+Speakers: Professor Gary Anderson, Professor Phil Bardin, Dr Angela Moran

 Synopsis: Interleukin-5 (IL-5) is well known for its critical role in eosinophil generation, activation and survival, and therefore has been a therapeutic target in Type 2 inflammatory airways disease.
 This symposium aims to delve into the emerging evidence demonstrating multifaceted roles of IL-5 beyond its traditional understanding.